-An important priority for the future is to reduce the dependence of oceanographers on expensive research ships for the more routine long-term measurements.
-There is increasing focus on autonomous vehicles with which we hope to increase the spatial and time density of sampling in the oceans.
-The NOC is contributing towards the development of multiple new technologies (visit our technology section for more information).
+An important priority is reducing the dependence of oceanographers on expensive research ships for the routine, long-term measurements.
+The NOC is leading the development of autonomous vehicles that are increasing our ability to measure the ocean at the space and time scales that we require.
+We are also contributing towards the development of multiple new technologies (visit our technology section for more information).

 The NOC's ocean observations contribute to the Global Ocean Observing System and the measurement of the Essential Ocean Variables needed for understanding, predicting and managing climate change, operational services, and marine ecosystem health.